sib-swiss/kgsteward/doc/yamldoc.md

 ```{yaml}
     repository_id: http://www.example.com/
 ```
-* __`file_server`__ - Boolean, `false` by default.
-If turned on, local files will be accessed through a temporary HTTP server.
-The benefit is the that RDF data are loaded with the same constraint as those supplied as URL, essentially file-size limits are suppressed and compressed formats are supported.
-The danger is that the simple python file server is insecure (see ), this should however pose no problem on a personal computer or on a server behind a firewall.
+* __`use_file_server`__ - Boolean, `false` by default.
+When turned `true`: local files will be exposed in a temporary HTTP server and loaded from it.
+The benefit is the that RDF data from `file`are processed with the same protocol as those supplied through `url`.
+Essentially for GraphDB, file-size limits are suppressed and compressed formats are supported.
+Beware that the used python-based server is potentially insecure (see [here](https://docs.python.org/3/library/http.server.html) for details).
+This should however pose no real treat if used on a personal computer or on a server that is behind a firewall.

-* __`RDF4J.config_file`__
-* __`GraphDB.config_file`__ - filename with the triplestore configutation, possibly a turtle file.
-This is only useful with the `-I` and `-F` options.
-See (...) section about how to create such a file.
+* __`config_file`__ - filename with the triplestore configutation, possibly a turtle file.
+This file can be saved from the UI interface of RDF4J/GraphDB after a first repository is created interactively.
+This file is only used with the `-I` and `-F` options.

 ```{yaml}
     graphdb_config: config.ttl